path-cc/path-cc.github.io/_events/2023-01-25-htcondor-osg.md

 This will primarily be an in-person event, but remote participation (via Zoom) for the many plenary events will also be offered.
 Required registration for both components will open in March 2023.

-If you register for and travel to the University of Wisconsin in Madison, you can attend plenary and non-plenary sessions, mingle with colleagues, and have planned or ad hoc meetings.
-In addition, evening events are planned throughout the week.
+If you register for the in-person event at the University of Wisconsin–Madison, you can attend plenary and non-plenary sessions, mingle with colleagues, and have planned or ad hoc meetings.
+Evening events are also planned throughout the week.

 All the topics typically covered by HTCondor Week and the OSG All-Hands Meeting will be included: